elmiko/okd-deployment-configuration-guides/Baremetal/UPI-SriRamanujam.md

 This document lays out the resources used to create my completely-overkill homelab.
 This cluster provides all the compute and storage I think I'll need for the foreseeable future, and the CPU, RAM, and storage can all be scaled vertically independently of each other.
 Not that I think I'll need to do that for a while.

+More detail into the deployment and my homelab's Terraform configuration can be found [here](https://github.com/SriRamanujam/okd-deployment).

 ## Hardware

 * 3 hyper-converged hypervisors